Kevoulee/landscape/PITCHME.md

 * Eticket4 is an international secondary ticketing platform developed by Israeli entrepreneurs in 2015
 * Being an intermediary between various entities involved in the ticket re-selling process, the platform serves as a guarantor of transaction security, tickets’ validity, timely payment and delivery
 * Eticket4 ticketing platform exists and its functionality is already available to ticket brokers and ticker buyers

++++

 * In Q4 2018 Eticket4 plans to introduce the blockchain-based functionality and new loyalty reward system based on ET4 crypto tokens
-* The token conforms to the widely distributed standard ERC20
+* The token conforms to ERC20
 * The token will be prepared in cooperation with Phenom (Crypto payment system) using a smart contract written on Solidity

 ---

 # Blocktix

-* Blocktix has announced a public available alpha in Q4 of 2017.
-In months leading up to this announcement several wire-frames where published on their blog
+* Blocktix announced a public available alpha in Q4 of 2017
-* Both parties can therefore enjoy the lowest fees and no downtime due to the decentralised nature
-* The blockchain is the heart of our application and is tasked to secure a wide range of features such as payments, tickets, and the event registry
 * Blocktic will be built on Ethereum blockchain
 * It will serve as the default payment gateway of the application- tickets have to be purchased with the ETH cryptocurrency
 * Other payment gateways such as credit cards and bank transfers will be later integrated through third parties